bhavaniravipati/Monopoly_Game_Simulator/README.md

 This file consists of code to the second page of the application where players are provided with text boxes to enter their names and once they click on the start button, they land on main board <br/>

 ###### 3. monopoly.jsp <br/>
-This file consists of code to the main page of the application where players are provided with buttons to roll die, end their turn, buy plots and build houses <br/>
+This file consists of code to the main page of the application where players are provided with buttons to roll die, end their turn, buy plots and build houses.
 There are 24 tiles depicting go cell, jail, avenues, railroads, community chest and chance cards, electricity, income tax, and free parking plot along with their details<br/>

 ###### 4. winner.jsp <br/>
 This is the final page of the application where winners name is displayed<br/>